TuongCoffee/TuongCoffee/README.md

 # Hello!
 I'm TuongCoffee 👋

 Hi!
 I'm TuongCoffee, but you can call me **Tuong**.
-I'm a beginner programmer from **Vietnam**, currently learning and making scripts step by step.
+I'm a beginner programmer from **Vietnam**, currently learning and building scripts step by step.

 ---